 Trigger points might be a symptom or side effect of the nervous system imposing excessive limits on muscle extensibility.
 If so, they might — sometimes, when the planets align — fade away as we train ourselves with stretching to tolerate greater muscle extensibility.

-And stretching is the tip of the iceberg — there’s much more to know about self-treatment of trigger points.
+There’s also much more to know about other kinds of self-treatment of trigger points.
 I’ve written a lot about stretching because it’s an interesting subject, and because a lot of people place a lot of their hopes on stretching.
 But there are probably (much) better ways to treat muscle pain.
 The tutorial explores them all.
 It’s book-length and required reading if you’re serious about tackling trigger point pain.
-Buy it now ($19.95) or read the first few sections for free.
+But it now or read the first few sections for free.